International Winter University

 - Transcript of records

-★ Please note that high school diplomas are NOT valid evidence of proficiency in English for the purpose of the selection criteria.
+★ Please note that high school diplomas are NOT valid evidence of proficiency in English for the selection criteria.
 (Excluding the case in which you have completed the entirety of your high school studies in English)

 Selection Criteria:

-The IWU selection committee reserves the right to review and make decisions on the selection of applicants based on the below criteria:
+The IWU selection committee reserves the right to review and make decisions on the selection of applicants based on the following criteria:

 - Academic qualifications